dvdesolve/l2-multimd/README.md

 * **DATAROOT**
 * **AMBERROOT**
 * **NAMDROOT**
+* **GAUSSIANROOT**
 * **RUNTIME**
 * **PARTITION**
 * **NUMNODES**
 * **BIN**
 * **TASK**

-Some of the directives (**DATAROOT**, **AMBERROOT**/**NAMDROOT** and **TASK**) are vital and should reside in **TASKFILE** in any case. **RUNTIME**, **PARTITION**, **NUMNODES** and **BIN** have some reasonable defaults hardcoded in `multimd.sh`.
+Some of the directives (**DATAROOT**, **AMBERROOT**/**NAMDROOT**/**GAUSSIANROOT** and **TASK**) are vital and should reside in **TASKFILE** in any case. **RUNTIME**, **PARTITION**, **NUMNODES** and **BIN** have some reasonable defaults hardcoded in `multimd.sh`.
 All unknown directives are ignored.

 #### **DATAROOT**
 This is the root directory where folders with data for MD simulations are stored. `multimd.sh` seeks here for the tasks directories.
 Value of the directive may contain whitespaces but in that case the whole path should be quoted.
-Remember that on Lomonosov-2 cluster all computations are carried out inside `~/_scratch`!
+Remember that on Lomonosov-2 cluster all computations are carried out on scratch filesystem!

 Syntax:
 `DATAROOT /path/to/MD/root/dir`

 #### **AMBERROOT**
 This is the root directory where AMBER computational package is installed (`bin`, `lib` and other directories should sit here).
-Again, path may contain whitespaces but should be quoted.
-Also because of nature of Lomonosov-2 cluster AMBER should reside in `~/_scratch` too.
+Path may contain whitespaces but should be enclosed in quotes.
+Because of how Lomonosov-2 cluster works AMBER distrib should reside somewhere on scratch filesystem.

 Syntax:
-`AMBERROOT /path/to/AMBER/installation`
+`AMBERROOT /path/to/amber/installation`

 #### **NAMDROOT**
 This is the root directory where NAMD computational package is installed (`namd2`, `numd-runscript.sh` and other files should sit here).
-Again, path may contain whitespaces but should be quoted.
-Also because of nature of Lomonosov-2 cluster NAMD should reside in `~/_scratch` too.
+Path may contain whitespaces but should be quoted.
+Because of how Lomonosov-2 cluster works NAMD distrib should reside on scratch filesystem too.

 Syntax:
-`NAMDROOT /path/to/NAMD/installation`
+`NAMDROOT /path/to/namd/installation`

+#### **GAUSSIANROOT**
+This is the root directory where Gaussian computational package is installed. `gVER` (where `gVER` should be the same as **BIN** directive, e. g. `g09` or `g16`), `gv` and (perhaps) other directories should sit here.
+Path may contain whitespaces but should be quoted.
+Because of the nature of Lomonosov-2 cluster Gaussian installation should reside on scratch filesystem. **Important:** only use that engine if you've licensed Gaussian installed!

+Syntax:
+`GAUSSIANROOT /path/to/gaussian/installation`

 #### **RUNTIME**
 Sets the runtime limit for the whole bunch of tasks.
 After that time SLURM will interrupt the job.
 Default value is `05:00`.